 CAPA – Corrective action Preventive action

-The purpose of corrective and preventive action is to collect and inspect information, identify and examine product or potential quality problem, then take suitable and effective corrective/preventive action.
+The purpose of corrective and preventive action is to collect and inspect information, identify and examine the product or potential quality problems, then take suitable and effective corrective/preventive action.

 It’s a process of improvement taken to eliminate causes of possible malfunction, problem or another unwanted situation.
 It’s also a process which auditor expects from companies to follow.

 It applies to manufacturers of medical devices and obligates them to include CAPA in their Quality Management System (QMS).

-Beside its compulsory requirement, CAPA helps companies to enhance their quality system to reduce risks and avoid potential problems in future.
+Besides its compulsory requirement, CAPA helps companies to enhance their quality system to reduce risks and avoid potential problems in the future.

 There are 5 steps which are practical guidance for successful follow up:

 IDENTIFICATION - defining the possible or real problem, nonconformity, or incident, and describing the situation as it currently exists.

-There are few key questions to start with while deciding what problems need to be resolved.
+There are a few key questions to start with while deciding what problems need to be resolved.